-Fresh Fig Bundt Cake – What to do with fresh figs!
+Fresh Fig Bundt Cake – Best Fig Recipes with fresh figs during fig season!

 - Now, if you are one of those that turn up your nose to fresh figs, this Fig Bundt Cake will instantly change your mind.
 The recipe is from Eating Well to Fight Arthritis.
-I honestly couldn’t wait to include this recipe in a my healthy cookbook.
+I honestly couldn’t wait to include this recipe in one of my cookbooks.

 - A fresh fig is lusciously sweet with a slight crunch making them unique and delcious.